The Orgy: Plot

 The vampires have been selected to host the bi-annual vampire orgy, for which they have one week to prepare.
-The orgy is very respected among the vampires, as a bad orgy will result in humilliation.
+The orgy is very respected among the vampires, as a bad orgy will result in humiliation.
 Nandor (Kayvan Novak) and Laszlo (Matt Berry) are fond of the orgies, but Nadja (Natasia Demetriou) is not as ecstatic.

 While the vampires prepare, Guillermo (Harvey Guillén) is frustrated with the amount of demands needed for the orgy.
 Feeling that Laszlo and Nadja may mistreat him, Nandor accompanies him to a shop to buy stuff for the orgy, as well as to find virgins for the orgy.
 They run into Guillermo's friend, Jeremy (James Dwyer), who accepts to go to the party, unaware of the intention.
 Laszlo discovers his old pornos and shows them to Nadja, who is unenthusiastic.
 Nadja is not only uncomfortable with seeing her husband on pornos, but also considers them boring, describing them as "erotica for churchgoers."
 Laszlo leaves disappointed and refuses to attend the orgy.

 New vampires arrive at the house just as the orgy will begin, with some of them taking an interest in Jeremy.
 Laszlo interrupts the beginning with a megaphone to profess his love for Nadja, much to the guests' chagrin.
 The guests start leaving, causing Nadja to unveil Jeremy as a last resource.
 However, Jeremy is caught having sex with a vampire, causing the guests to lose interest in him as he is not a virgin anymore.
 Afterwards, Nandor checks on Laszlo to see if he is okay.
 He opens the door, finding Laszlo and Nadja having sex on their bat forms, reconciled.